Writing Test Cases or Testing Without Requirement Documents

 Investigate, ask around and there is always some documented trial even if it is a thin one.

-When this does not work out, do not discount your experience as a software user.
-For example, if you have to test a transfer operation for a bank account, no one needs to tell us how to do this, isn’t it?
+If this does not work out, do not discount your experience as a software user.
+For example, if we have to test a transfer operation for a bank account, no one needs to tell us how to do this.
 Because as online banking customers we all know that we need from and to accounts with a number of funds available to be transferred.

-Agreed that not all situations are going to be as straightforward, but again, they might be too.
+However, we do agree that not all situations are going to be straightforward.

 Use the older/current version of the application as a reference to test the future release of a software product.
 Now, I admit this is in negation to the rule, “Never write test cases using the application as a reference”.
 However, when we are working in a less than perfect situation, we have to mold the rules to fit our needs.

-Let us assume there is a shopping site where you can add items to the shopping cart.
-Ideally if there was documentation it needs to tell us how to add items to it, how many items can it have at a given point of time, what happens when the item that you have added suddenly goes out of stock, what is the maximum number of same items you can buy at the same time, etc. Our situation is that NONE of that is available at this time.
+Let us assume there is a shopping website where you can add items to the shopping cart.
+Ideally, if there is documentation it needs to tell us how to add items to it, how many items can it have at a given point of time, what happens when the item that you have added suddenly goes out of stock, as well as what is the maximum number of same items you can buy at the same time, etc. Our situation is that NONE of those are available at this time.

-Find any documentation that you could.
-Ask your dev team if they have mock-up screens/look in the ALM tool or anything at all.
+Find any documentation that you can.
+Ask your dev team if they have mock-up screens/looks in the ALM tool.
 If you do find something, that would be a good starting point.
 But if this method turns up nothing, then you can use your tester’s judgment/intuition.

 We all know how shopping carts work so make your assumptions and arrive at few basic scenarios such as:

-- Once I add items to the shopping cart, the list of items should refresh
+• Once items are added to the shopping cart, the list of items should refresh

 We can keep going on, but I am sure you get the picture.

-As you can see from the below screen, these things are apparent- the field names, the buttons or other elements present etc. (click on image for enlarged view)
+As you can see from the screen given below, these things are apparent- the field names, the buttons or other elements present etc. (click on the image for an enlarged view)

-Take your list of questions to the BA, Developer or the even the client and seek clarification.
-Once method 3 is done, you should pretty much be equipped with the all the information you will need to write detailed test cases and carry out your testing with as much confidence as you would when elaborate documentation was available.
+Take the list of questions to the BA, Developer or even the client to seek any clarifications.
+Once method 3 is done, you should pretty much be equipped with all the information you will need to write detailed test cases and carry out your testing with the same confidence as you would when elaborate documentation was available.

-Agreed that it is a lot more steps and a lot more follow up but to ensure Quality testing, these steps are inevitable.
+Agreed this requires a lot more steps and much more follow up, but these steps are inevitable to ensure quality testing, .

-In conclusion, all is not lost when documentation does not exist or is insufficient.
+As you have seen in this article, all is not lost when documentation does not exist or is insufficient.
 There is still hope!
-Please share your experiences in similar situations.
+You can follow the steps that have been mentioned in this article.

 About the author: This helpful post is written by our STH team member Swati S.